ANALYSIS-Money market woes cast shadow over $1.6 trln UK commercial property sector

 Marks and Spencer MKS.L is accelerating plans to shut 67 larger "full line" stores over five years in a blow to its landlords and nearby businesses.

-Uniform Business Rates, a tax levied on commercial property, are likely to leap by 3 billion pounds next April, the biggest annual jump since 1991, after inflation hit 10.1% in September, the month in which rates for the following year are set.
+Uniform Business Rates (UBR), a tax levied on commercial property, are likely to leap by 3 billion pounds next April, the biggest annual jump since 1991, after inflation hit 10.1% in September, the month in which rates for the following year are set.

 "...further business failures and shop closures will result unless the UBR is frozen again," Jerry Schurder, Business Rates Policy Lead at Gerald Eve, said.